JeffGregorio/LibAG/README.md

 > python tablegen.py coeff z 0.001 0.1
 ```

-Thus, the sample rate must be known at the time the table is generated to obtain accurate cutoff frequencies.
+Therefore the sample rate must be known at the time the table is generated to obtain accurate cutoff frequencies.

 A more flexible option for cutoff frequencies much less than f<sub>s</sub>/2 is to note that each coefficient table is approximately exponential for low frequencies, where the frequency &#969;<sub>n</sub> serves as a usable approximation of &#945;.
 This approximation yields a stable filter for &#969;<sub>n</sub> < 1, or <img src="https://render.githubusercontent.com/render/math?math=f < \frac{1}{\pi} \approx 0.3183 f_s">.

 ![Coefficients and Frequency Response](/images/coeffs_light.gif)

 This means that we can often use normalized exponential tables with `PgmTable16` as filter coefficients without significant inaccuracy in the magnitude response.
-For example, the following three coefficient tables will result in filters with more or less the same frequency responses over a cutoff frequency range of approximately (0.2, 2000)Hz.
+For example, the following three coefficient tables will result in filters with, for musical purposes, functionally equivalent frequency responses over a cutoff frequency range of (0.2, 2000)Hz.

 #### Option 1
 The following yields accurate cutoff frequencies over its range as long as f<sub>s</sub> = 16kHz.